FAMINE OF THE WORD

 “Behold, the days come, says the Lord God, that I will send a famine in the land, not a famine of bread, nor a thirst for water, but of hearing the words of the Lord: And they shall wander from sea to sea, and from the north even to the east, they shall run to and fro to seek the word of the Lord, and shall not find it.
 In that day shall the fair virgins and young men faint for thirst” (Amos 8:11-13 KJV).

-Many professing Christians believe that Amos' prophecy about a famine of hearing God's word is speaking of the time during the great tribulation just prior to Christ's return.
-However, this assumption does not take into consideration the fact that the Two Witnesses noted in the Book of Revelation will be proclaiming God's truth and a warning message to the world with great power for three and a half years before Christ's return.
-See Rev.11:3-12 and our study The Two Witnesses.
+Many professing Christians believe that Amos’ prophecy about a famine of hearing God’s word is speaking of the time during the great tribulation just prior to Christ’s return.
+However, this assumption does not take into consideration the fact that the Two Witnesses noted in the Book of Revelation will be proclaiming God’s truth and a warning message to the world with great power for three and a half years before Christ’s return.
+See Rev.11:3-12.

 Although it is true that the time-frame of Amos’ prophecy covers the end of the age, this prophecy also covers many centuries prior to the end of the age.
 This study explains why God prevents many from understanding his words.
 This study also explains when Amos’ prophecy came into full force and when it will come to an end.

-Christianity is one of the world's largest religions.
-There are literally thousands of Christian organizations and congregational associations that profess Christianity and claim to worship and serve the God of the Bible.
-Each professes to follow the teachings of Jesus Christ as expounded in the pages of the Bible and each believes that they have a keen understanding of the Bible and God's will for humanity.
+Today, Christianity is one of the world’s largest religions.
+There are thousands of Christian organizations and congregational associations that profess Christianity and claim to worship and serve the God of the Bible.
+Each professes to follow the teachings of Jesus Christ as expounded in the pages of the Bible and each believe that they have a keen understanding of the Bible and God’s will for humanity.